Fuzzy Black Holes from Mass Generation in Matrix Compactification: Review of IKKT compactification

 where the effective coupling is $g^2_{eff}=\frac{g^2}{M}$.
-The goal of the compactification procedure highlighted above is to provide a mechanism for mass generation.
+In the above expression, we have dropped the dependence of matrix fields on \(\sigma^b\) for simplicity of the notation, and we recall that all the fields are \(N \times N\) matrices acting on the subset \(Y\) of the Hilbert space (\ref{eq:TensorHilbert}).
+The goal of the compactification procedure is to provide a mechanism for mass generation.
 To do so, we need to consider the decompactification limit and, in particular, the effective theory of zero-modes in this limit.
 The appearance of mass terms could lead to the breaking of the global $SO(10)$ symmetry.
-Therefore, it will be useful to explicitly consider a decomposition of spinors which reflects the symmetry-breaking pattern we are after.
-Hence, before turning our attention to the derivation of the effective theory, we review here the spinor decomposition adopted in \cite{Laliberte_2024}, as this will be central to our discussion of boundary conditions in the next section.
+It will be useful to consider a decomposition of spinors which reflects the symmetry-breaking pattern we seek.
+Before turning our attention to the derivation of the effective theory, we review the spinor decomposition adopted in \cite{Laliberte_2024}, as this will be central to our discussion of boundary conditions in the next section.

 The decomposition of gamma matrices that we will adopt highlights a separation between $SO(4)$ (recall that we Wick rotated to Euclidean signature) and $SO(6)$ degrees of freedom.
 We consider the gamma matrices